Eric Bolling

 Eric Thomas Bolling (/ˈboʊlɪŋ/; born March 2, 1963) is an American television personality, conservative political commentator, author, and financial commentator.
 He has occupied numerous roles as a commentator on financial issues for television, most notably for Fox News.
 He hosted Fox Business Channel's Cashin' In and Fox News Channel's The Five before leaving in May 2017.
-An outspoken supporter of Donald Trump, Bolling has published two books: Wake Up America (2016) and The Swamp: Washington's Murky Pool of Corruption and Cronyism and How Trump Can Drain It (2017).
+A staunch ally of President Donald Trump, Bolling has published two books: Wake Up America (2016) and The Swamp: Washington's Murky Pool of Corruption and Cronyism and How Trump Can Drain It (2017).

 In September 2017, Bolling was ousted from Fox News, after the network conducted an independent investigation following an article published by HuffPost reporting that Bolling had sent unsolicited lewd photographs and text messages to three female colleagues.
 Bolling denied the allegations.
 He later hosted the television shows America on TheBlaze and America This Week produced by Sinclair Broadcast Group and carried by their stations as a Sunday morning talk show.

-He currently hosts a weeknight hour-long program - Eric Bolling The Balance - on Newsmax TV, which premiered Wednesday July 28, 2021.
+Most recently, Bolling hosted a weeknight hour-long program, Eric Bolling The Balance, on Newsmax TV, from July 5, 2021 until May 31, 2024.

-Early life
+Early life and career

 Bolling was born in Chicago and attended grade school at Queen of All Saints Basilica school and high school at Loyola Academy.
-In 1984 he graduated from Rollins College in Winter Park, Florida, with a BA degree in economics.
-While at Rollins, Bolling played baseball.
-He was drafted in 1984 by the Pittsburgh Pirates.
+In 1984 he graduated from Rollins College in Winter Park, Florida, with a Bachelor of Arts in economics.
+He also played college baseball at Rollins.
+The Pittsburgh Pirates selected Bolling in the 22nd round of the 1984 Major League Baseball draft.
 His baseball career was cut short by a torn rotator cuff injury.

-Wall Street career

-Bolling was a commodities trader on Wall Street.
+Bolling worked as a commodities trader on Wall Street.
 For five years, he was a board member of the New York Mercantile Exchange, later becoming a strategic advisor to the exchange.